o3de/o3de.org/content/docs/user-guide/gems/reference/ros2/_index.md

 5. Develop necessary sensors and their prefabs.
 6. Consider developing additional abstraction to handle spawning and despawning robots.
    1. This would also be a valuable contribution to the Gem.
-7. Develop your scene and simulation scenario, placing Assets and configuring Components.
+7. Develop your scene and simulation scenario, placing Assets and configuring components.

 Enjoy simulation with some of many [ROS 2 packages](https://index.ros.org/packages/#humble) and projects in [ROS 2 ecosystem](https://project-awesome.org/fkromer/awesome-ros2).